lelanthran/libcmq/README.md

 # libcmq
-A simple thread-safe message queue for C
+A simple thread-safe message queue for use with `pthreads` threads.

 ## Overview
 Implementation of a very simple thread-safe queue.
-The queue stores pointers to messages of any type; it does not keep a copies of messages.
-In short, if the message was `malloc()`ed before put into the queue, the caller should `free()` the message when removing it from the queue.
+The queue stores pointers to messages of any type; it does not keep copies of messages.
+In short, if the message was `malloc()`ed before being put into the queue, the caller should `free()` the message when removing it from the queue.

 A new queue is created with `cmq_new()`, messages are placed into the queue using `cmq_nq()`, messages are removed from the queue using `cmq_dq()` and the